 Note that if you employ a member (including a rehired retiree) for less than 12 months in a calendar year, the member’s subject salary will be limited based upon a

-“partial year” average limit of $16,250 a month* (including any eligible lump-sum payments for Tier One/Tier Two members).
+“partial year” average limit* (including any eligible lump-sum payments for Tier One/Tier Two members).
 The

 Partial Year webpage includes a number of examples to help employers correctly report subject salary.

 * The salary limit is updated each January to reflect changes in inflation and cost of living.